The Tits--Kantor--Koecher construction for Jordan dialgebras: Dialgebras

 \end{exmp}

-By Corollary \ref{cor:Unital}, the variety of Jordan dialgebras is unital, so we may embed an arbitrary LJ-algebra $A$ into an LJ-algebra $A_1$ with a left unit $e$ which belongs to the associative center of $A_1$.
+By Corollary \ref{cor:Unital}, the variety of Jordan dialgebras is unital, so we may embed an arbitrary Jordan dialgebra $A$ into a Jordan dialgebra $A_1$ with a left unit $e$ which belongs to the associative center of $A_1$.